skryv/external-documentation/docs/config-reference/workflows.md

 1. Fetch the ID of the document to add with the following expression `${skryv.dossierFromScope(execution).getDocumentByDefinitionKey('yourFormKey').getField('yourAttachmentField').attachmentId}`
    1. Replace `yourFormKey` with the key of the form where the attachment was uploaded by the user
    2. Replace `yourAttachmentField` with the key of the attachment field in that form
-   3. Assign the result of this service task to a result Variable `attachmentId` **
+   3. Assign the result of this service task to a Result Variable `attachmentId`

-2. Add the file to the context of a form with the following expression `${lbConfig.setContextAttachment(execution, 'yourContextFormKey', 'attachmentId')}`
+2. Add the file to the context of a form with the following expression `${LbAttachmentService.setContextAttachment(execution, 'yourContextFormKey', 'attachmentId')}`
    1. Replace `yourContextFormKey` with the key of the form that needs to have the context
    2. Make sure that the 3rd parameter (`attachmentId` matches with the result variable name from step 3 above)